imalikov/pine_script_docs/source/language/Objects.rst

     plot(pivot1.x)
     plot(pivot2.x)

-To create a copy of an object that will be independent of the original, the `copy()` built-in method can be used with any UDT.
+To create a copy of an object that is independent of the original, the ``copy()`` built-in method can be used with any UDT.
 In the following example, we create a new ``pivot2`` object that is copy of ``pivot1``.
 The two are from that point on independent entities, so ``pivot2``'s fields can be changed without affecting ``pibvot1``: